medhinibr/Binance-Trade-Bot/Readme.md

 -   **API Key Security**: Never commit your `API_KEY` and `SECRET_KEY` to a public repository.
 Keep them secure and confidential.
 -   **Test Mode**: Always use `TEST_MODE = True` to test your strategies and configurations without risking real funds.
+-   **Disclaimer**: This project is intended for educational purposes only.
+Cryptocurrency trading involves a high level of risk, and you should be fully aware of the potential for losses.